Stephen Jackson

-Stephen Jesse Jackson (born April 5, 1978) is an American former professional basketball player who played 14 seasons in the National Basketball Association (NBA) with the New Jersey Nets, Atlanta Hawks, Indiana Pacers, Golden State Warriors, Milwaukee Bucks, Charlotte Bobcats, San Antonio Spurs, and Los Angeles Clippers.
+Stephen Jesse Jackson (born April 5, 1978) is an American former professional basketball player who played 14 seasons in the National Basketball Association (NBA).
+Jackson played with numerous teams during his career, including the New Jersey Nets, Indiana Pacers, Golden State Warriors, Milwaukee Bucks, San Antonio Spurs, and Los Angeles Clippers.
 Jackson won an NBA championship with the Spurs in 2003.
 Jackson emerged as an activist and spokesman for civil rights during the Black Lives Matter movement.
+He is currently the Head Coach for the DMV Trilogy of the BIG3 Summer Basketball League.

-Early life
+Early life and education

 Jackson was born in Houston, Texas, and spent his childhood in Port Arthur, Texas.
-Growing up, Jackson was raised by his mother, Judyette, a single parent who worked two jobs.
-As a teenager, Jackson worked in his grandfather's soul food restaurant in Port Arthur, where he would wash dishes and bus tables.
-At the age of 16, Jackson's half-brother Donald Buckner died at 25 years old from head injuries after being beat up.
+He was raised by his mother, Judyette, a single parent who worked two jobs.
+As a teenager, Jackson worked in his grandfather's soul food restaurant in Port Arthur, where he washed dishes and bus tables.

+When Jackson was 16, his half-brother, Donald Buckner Jr., died at the age of 25 from head injuries after being struck in the head with a glass bottle.
 Following the violent tragedy, Jackson said that he wished he could have been there to assist and protect a member of his family.
 "You can't tell me seeing his brother die that way hasn't had an effect," recalls Pacers CEO Donnie Walsh.
 "To me, it's why he is always coming to the help of his teammates."

 Jackson led Lincoln High School to a state championship in his junior year.
 However, facing academic "ineligibility" at Lincoln, he transferred to Oak Hill Academy (Virginia), where he earned All-American honors in 1996.
 He was the leading scorer in the 1996 McDonald's All-American Boys Game, on a team that included Kobe Bryant, Jermaine O'Neal and Tim Thomas.

-Following a commitment to join the University of Arizona, Jackson was deemed academically ineligible due to his low SAT and ACT test scores.
-He instead attended Butler County Community College of El Dorado, Kansas for one semester, but did not play basketball there.
+Following a commitment to join the University of Arizona, Jackson was deemed academically ineligible due to his low SAT and ACT scores.
+He instead attended Butler County Community College of El Dorado, Kansas for one semester; he did not play basketball there.
 Prior to the 1997 NBA draft, Jackson participated in several pickup games with the Phoenix Suns after family friend Virginia Bibby (mother of NBA player Mike Bibby) brought him to the Suns arena during tryouts.
-Jackson's strong play, and particularly his fearlessness against the Suns' Cedric Ceballos, is largely what led to team president Danny Ainge drafting him months later.
+Jackson's strong play, and particularly his fearlessness against the Suns' Cedric Ceballos, is largely what led to team president Danny Ainge to draft him months later.